id3nom/pq-async/pq-async-doc/README.md

 ## Row

-The pq_async::data_row class is the representation of a record.
+The pq_async::data_row_t class is the representation of a record.

 ~~~{.cpp}
 // given the following query to fetch a single row